moira-alert/doc/source/overview.rst

 Checker
 ^^^^^^^

 Checker is a Python application with embedded Graphite functions.
-Checker watches for incoming metric values and performs checks according to saved trigger settings.
+Checker views incoming metric values and performs checks according to saved trigger settings.
 When state of any trigger changes, Checker generates an event.